ParisTravelPlanner.com Logo Les Halles, Paris, France

 Meanwhile, lively restaurant areas near Les Halles and on the Rue Montorgueil thrive, providing visitors easy access to food and relaxation.

-Parks and Gardens in Paris
+Parks & Gardens in Paris

 Paris Markets